LinkedInLearning/ruby-on-rails-controllers-and-views-2498312/README.md

-# COURSENAME
+# Ruby on Rails Controllers and Views
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course Ruby on Rails Controllers and Views.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![course-name-alt-text][lil-thumbnail-url]